FlashCrafter Logo

 Contract terms and service packaging

 Contract terms have standardized around 3-month minimums for new relationships, providing proof-of-concept periods, with progression to 6-month agreements for stability and 12-month contracts for premium clients receiving 5-10% discounts.
+Understanding these terms is crucial whether you are starting an agency or evaluating one as a potential client.
+For more on evaluating agency pricing, see our guide on lead generation agency pricing models.

 Setup Fees: The Hidden Revenue Stream